MPieter/slam-learning/RADAR.md

 ### Precise Ego-Motion Estimation with Millimeter-Wave Radar under Diverse and Challenging Conditions by Sarah H. Cen and Paul Newman (2018)

+Main contributions of this paper are a novel method to extract landmarks from a FMCW radar returns.
+Furthermore, relative motion is estimated using scan matching by greedily adding point correspondences based on unary descriptors and pairwise compatibility scores.
+The association is based not only on unary descriptors, but also based on the relationship with other landmarks.
+The greater the number of points, the less likely it is for an individual point to have the same set of pairwise distance to its neighbors as another.

 ### Real-Time Pose Graph SLAM based on RADAR by Martin Holder, Sven Hellwig and Hermann Winner (2019)